-The Irish men's cross country team has won five BIG EAST Conference titles since joining the league in 1995, including crowns in 2004 and 2005.
-What's more Notre Dame men's runners have earned all-BIG EAST honors 44 times, with a school- record five runners receiving that distinction in `05.
+The Irish men's cross country team won five BIG EAST Conference titles from 1995-2012, including crowns in 2004 and 2005.
+What's more Notre Dame men's runners have earned all-BIG EAST honors 47 times, with a school-record five runners receiving that distinction in `05.

-The Irish men's track and field team has earned 82 All-America citations since 1974 (with Jonathan Shawel, Chris Giesting, Randall Babb and Jeremy Rae earning the honors in the distance medley relay and Kevin Schipper in the pole vault in 2012), while the women's team has received 46 such accolades since 1994 (most recently Maddie Buttinger and Rebecca Tracy in 2012).
-Combined, Piane has helped mentor 128 track and field All-Americans (and 154 overall when including men's cross country honorees) during his tenure.
+The Irish men's track and field team has earned 90 All-America citations since 1974, while the women's team has received 61 such accolades since 1994.
+Combined, Piane has helped mentor 151 track and field All-Americans (and 177 overall when including men's cross country honorees) during his tenure.

 Both the Notre Dame men's and women's track and field teams were champions in 2007 with the Irish men taking the indoor title and the Irish women claiming their first outdoor team championship.
 The men also claimed the 2008 and 2009 BIG EAST outdoor titles and the 2010 and 2012 BIG EAST indoor and outdoor titles.
-Overall the men's team has won 13 BIG EAST titles (five indoor/eight outdoor), while the women's squad has hoisted the hardware three times (two indoor/one outdoor).
-A model of consistency, the men's team has finished in the top three at the indoor and outdoor meets in 33 of a possible 34 meets, while the women have finished in the top-three 18 times out of 34 opportunities.
+In the program's last year in the league in 2013, the women swept both the indoor and outdoor crowns.
+Overall the men's team has won 13 BIG EAST titles (five indoor/eight outdoor), while the women's squad has hoisted the hardware five times (three indoor/two outdoor).
+A model of consistency, the men's team has finished in the top three at the indoor and outdoor meets in 35 of a possible 36 meets, while the women have finished in the top-three 20 times out of 34 opportunities.

 Individually, Piane and his assistants at Notre Dame produced six All-Americans in track and field in 2009 with three during the indoor season and three during the outdoor season.
 Mary Saxer became Notre Dame's first-ever women's pole vault All-American, earning her first All-America honor at the NCAA Indoor Championships.
 She earned her second All-America citation at the outdoor meet later that season.
 Joanna Schultz earned her first All-America honor with an eighth-place finish in the 400 meters at the NCAA Indoor Championships.
 Jaclyn Espinoza finished third in the discus at the outdoor championships to earn her first All-America recognition as well.
 Smyth earned his sixth and seventh All-America honors in 2009.
 His combined seven All-America honors are the third most in Irish men's track and field/cross country history behind only Ryan Shay (nine) and Luke Watson (eight).

-Piane's success has not just been in the present, as three of his more successful pupils in recent years have been 10-time All-American Molly Huddle (2007), Shay (2001) and Watson (2002).
+Piane's success has not just been in the present, as three of his more successful pupils in recent years have been 10-time All-American Molly Huddle (2007), Ryan Shay (2001) and Luke Watson (2002).

 In 2001, Piane helped distance specialist Shay compile one of the greatest track seasons in Notre Dame history.
 The Central Lake, Mich., resident won the BIG EAST indoor 5,000-meters, the conference outdoor 5,000-meters and 10,000-meters and finished off the season in legendary style by becoming Notre Dame's first individual NCAA champion since 1972 by taking first place in the 10,000 meters (29:05.44) at the NCAA Outdoor Championship in Eugene, Ore.
 Shay moved on to become one of the best marathon runners in the country, winning five U.S. titles as well as USA Running Circuit (USARC) titles in 2003 and 2004.
 Tragically, Shay's life was cut short as he died suddenly during the running of the 2008 U.S. Olympic marathon trials in New York City.